HOW CAN I GET IN TOUCH WITH YOU?

 CAN I BRING MY PET?

-Yes, pets are welcome; however, you must purchase a pet add-on ticket during registration for each pet, and all pets must be leashed at all times during the event.
+Yes, pets are welcome and one pet is included with each ticket.
+If you have more than one pet, you must purchase a pet add-on ticket during registration for each pet, and all pets must be leashed at all times during the event.
 There is a “Doggie Dumpstation” designated area shown on the site map (PDF) for “pet relief”.

 Absolutely!
 All ages are welcome to attend the event.
 Please note that a ticket must be purchased for everyone attending, including children over 10 years old.